 In making your investment decision, you should rely only on the information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus.
 We have not, and the underwriters have not, authorized anyone to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 You should assume that the information appearing in this prospectus supplement and the accompanying prospectus is accurate as of the dates on their respective covers.
 Our business, financial condition, results of operations and prospects may have changed since those dates.
-Neither the delivery of this prospectus supplement and the accompanying prospectus nor any sale made hereunder shall under any circumstance imply that the information in this prospectus supplement is correct as of any date subsequent to the date on the cover of this prospectus on the cover of the accompanying prospectus.
+Neither the delivery of this prospectus supplement and the accompanying prospectus nor any sale made hereunder shall under any circumstance imply that the information in this prospectus supplement is correct as of any date subsequent to the date on the cover of this prospectus supplement or that the information contained in the accompanying prospectus is correct as of any date subsequent to the date on the cover of the accompanying prospectus.